physicsatkansas/SPS2024/minutes/minutes-24-12-22.md

     - Delgado
     - Rogan
     - Rudnick
-- Responding to KP's email
+- Responding to Kirkpatricks' email
     - creating formal list of expectations
         - event plans, training volunteers, etc
     - how to communicate with department